JasonStuckless/NBA_lineup_prediction/README.md

 ---

 ## Usage
+1. Install the required libraries using the following command: pip install numpy pandas scikit-learn xgboost
-1. Ensure CSV files are in the working directory.
+2. Ensure CSV files are in the working directory.
-2. Run the script: Results are printed to terminal and saved to training_testing_results.csv.
+3. Run the script: Results are printed to terminal and saved to training_testing_results.csv.

-Note: This readme file was generated with prompts provided by Jason Stuckless using DeepSeek.
+Note: The bulk of this readme file was generated with prompts provided by Jason Stuckless using DeepSeek.
    ```bash